Generating and processing optical waveforms using spectral singularities: Conclusion

 \section{Conclusion}

 In summary, we have shown that a laser at threshold can in principle be used to generate a class of waveforms at optical frequencies $\left(vt-z\right)^{m}e^{i\left(kz-\omega t\right)}$ by iterative processing of a constant amplitude input pulse (or by sending such a pulse through a laser array).
 These waveforms can be used to excite a resonator or detector with an optimal rising waveform, which strongly enhances wave capture, and absorption if the cavity is lossy.
-Effectively this provides a way to critically couple to an undercoupled cavity during the equilibrated portion of the excitation.
-For more general resonators with multiple input channel the appropriate coherent multichannel input must be applied;
+Effectively, this provides a way to critically couple to an undercoupled cavity during the equilibrated portion of the excitation.
+For more general resonators with multiple input channel the appropriate coherent multichannel input must be applied.
 Exponentially rising waveforms are well known to be of interest for cavity loading, with potential applications in quantum information processing \cite{wenner2014catching}, photonic circuits \cite{rios2015integrated}, and atom loading \cite{heugel2010analogy}.
 The increased field and absorption rate could be used for enhanced signal detection and light-matter interactions.

-The laser acts as a pulse integrator \cite{slavik2008photonic}; an interesting possibility would be to generate a second-order integrator via a laser with an exceptional point at threshold \cite{benzaouia2022nonlinear}.
-While the behavior in linear response of such an EP laser is easily shown to provide such an integrator, the EP laser itself can be unstable and we were not able to confirm the behavior in MEEP simulations, suggesting that this would be non-trivial to implement.
-We recognize that there could be many practical issues with implementing a scheme based on these ideas, such as instability of the laser at threshold, destabilizing feedback by backscattered waves, energy inefficiency of the conversion process.
-Nonetheless the dramatic enhancement of wave capture at optical frequencies provided by such waveforms seems to us novel and worthy of further study.
+An interesting possibility would be to generate a second-order integrator via a laser with an exceptional point at threshold \cite{benzaouia2022nonlinear}.
+While the behavior in linear response of such an EP laser is easily shown to provide such an integrator, to implement an EP laser additional conditions would need to be satisfied \cite{benzaouia2022nonlinear}.
+We note that to successfully implement our setup a fast switch on of the pulse is required, with recent progress in this field \cite{dawes2005all,yavuz2006all,venkataraman2011few}.
+The potential dramatic enhancement in temporal resolution and wave capture at optical frequencies provided by such waveforms seems to us novel and worthy of further study.